drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 ## The problem

 Imagine that an interesting change is about to happen in our system; let's say a user has filled out their information and is about to click the `Register` button.
-Upon processing this request, the `User` service needs to perform two main actions:
+Upon processing this request, the `User` service needs to perform two actions:

-1. persist the new user's information to its own database, and
+1. persist the new user's information to its database, and
 1. publish a `UserRegistered` event to a message broker

 Both steps are important for our system to function properly, so they should either both succeed or fail.
 For example, if the user info gets persisted but the event doesn't get published, then the `Subscription` service won't know about the new user and it won't activate their associated trial subscription.